pie chart

 • Dreadbore: just a cheap removal option.

-• Exquisite Blood: together with all the pain-generation abilities of this deck, this card is simply gold at getting me a generous life-bonus.
+• Exquisite Blood: together with all the pain-generation abilities of this deck, this card is simply gold at getting one a generous life-bonus.

 • Lightning Greaves/Swiftfoot Boots: even demons need some additional protection against opposing spells.

-• Platinum Emperion: I’d rather not receive damage anymore (stops my life-gaining too, but I’ll just take that for granted).
+• Platinum Emperion: let’s not receive damage anymore (stops life-gaining too, but that can be taken for granted).

 • Shadowspear: great bonuses for any creature in this deck, but an even greater ability to completely disable spell/damage-protection from any opposing creatures.